Khandaker Abdullah Jahangir: Career

-Jahangir served as the Imam of Jhenaidah Jame Mosque and Central Eidgah until his death.
-He would regularly participate in public conferences.
-Jahangir also used to visit remote areas of Bangladesh to preach Islam.
-Many people and native Islamic scholars have praised him.
-In 2007, he was awarded the Best Literary Award by the Quran Education Society after the publication of Iḥyā as-Sunan.
+Jahangir served as the Imam of Jhenaidah Jameah, hund Central Eidgah until his deathand would regularly participate in public conferences and visit remote areas in the country to preach Islam.
+Many native scholars and others go on to praise him for his works. as in 2007, he was awarded the Best Literary Award by the Quran Education Society for his publication of Iḥyā as-Sunan.